 Figure 5A-E. The connectionist model’s predictions for how participants should treat the objects between the experimental and control trials of the backwards blocking and indirect screening-off conditions in Experiment 1 after 800 (A), 1,600 (B), 2,000 (C), (3) 3,000, and (4) 4,000 epochs of training.

 As can be seen, the connectionist model predicts that participants should treat the objects that were only shown in groups equivalently across the different trials, conditions, and training epochs.
 However, the model predicts that participants should be more confident that object A in the backwards blocking experimental trials is a blicket than the objects that were only shown in groups.
+Finally, for the indirect screening-off experimental trials, the model predicts that participants should be less (though not maximally) confident that objects A and D in the experimental and control trials are blickets compared to the objects that were only shown in groups across the same trials.

+Qualitative and Quantitative Model fits

-Finally, for the indirect screening-off experimental trials, the model predicts that participants should be less (though not maximally) confident that objects A and D in the experimental and control trials are blickets compared to the objects that were only shown in groups across the same trials. , the Bayesian and connectionist models make distinct predictions for how participants should respond to the objects across the various conditions, trials.
-Where these models especially diverge is in their predictions for the backwards blocking control condition: The connectionist model predicts that participants should treat objects A-D equivalently during regardless of the number of training epochs; the Bayesian model predicts that participants should treat object D differently than the other objects (which are treated equivalently), with diminishing differences as the base rate increases (until, at a base rate of 1, the model predicts that everything is a blicket).
+, The Bayesian and connectionist models make different predictions for how participants should respond to the objects across the various conditions and trials.
+Where these models diverge is in their predictions for the backwards blocking control condition: The connectionist model predicts that participants should treat objects A-D equivalently during regardless of the number of training epochs; the Bayesian model predicts that participants should treat object D differently than the other objects (which are treated equivalently), with diminishing differences as the base rate increases (until, at a base rate of 1, the model predicts that everything is a blicket).
 The models also differ in terms of whether they predict backwards blocking reasoning; the Bayesian model, but not the associative model, predicts backwards blocking reasoning.
 It therefore should be possible to determine which model participants relied on by fitting these models to their data.

-Qualitative and Quantitative Model fits

 To assess the quantitative fit of the predictions of the connectionist and Bayesian models to the data, we computed the root mean square (RMSE) and mean absolute error (MAE) between each model’s predictions (for the connectionist model these were the average activation of the single output unit in response to each object; for the Bayesian model these were point estimates) and participants’ mean responses to objects A-C during the backwards blocking and indirect screening-off experimental trials and objects A-D during the backwards blocking and indirect screening-off control trials.
 One or both metrics have been used in previous simulation studies to assess a model’s quantitative fit to behavioral data (e.g., Bhat et al., 2022; Buss & Spencer, 2014; Spencer et al., 2022; Stojnic et al., 2023).
 Lower values on each metric indicate better model fit.
 Table 2 below shows the fits for the different connectionist and Bayesian model instantiations.